SegaraRai/fraci/README.md

 ## Credits

 - [Realtime editing of ordered sequences](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/) by Figma for the idea
-- [Implementing Fractional Indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/) by David Greenspan for base implementation
+- [Implementing Fractional Indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/) by David Greenspan for the base implementation